carayijinzou/Second_site/content/authors/admin/_index.md

 - Visitors
 ---

-My name is **Cara Zou** and I'm a fourth year dental student at UTSD.
-My hometown is Katy, Texas but I've also lived in China, Canada, Malaysia, and Singapore!
+My name is **Cara Zou** and I'm a newly graduated dentist!
+My hometown is Katy, Texas but I've also lived in China, Canada, Malaysia, and Singapore.
+In my free time, I love singing and learning new things!